 The Importance of Insurance When Leasing Land

-Because most lease agreements place risk and financial gain on both landlord and tenant farmer, both parties should insure carefully.
-A good commercial general liability insurance policy can go a long way in the event of a bodily injury covered loss or other accident.
-And if you and the landlord both work with the same insurance company you’ll have a better chance at finding complete coverage.
-Here are other reasons why insurance when leasing is so key:
+Because most lease agreements place risk and financial gain on both landlord and the leasing farmer, each party should insure carefully.
+A good commercial general liability insurance policy can go a long way in the event of a bodily injury, damage to property of others, or accidents.

-Tenant personal property coverage.
-Similar to a typical renters insurance policy, tenant farmers will need a policy to cover their tools, equipment and personal effects stored or used on the leased property.
+Similar to a typical renters insurance policy, leasing farmers will need a policy to cover their tools, equipment, liability and personal effects stored or used on the leased property.

 Finding land to rent out can be a challenge for new and experienced farmers, but when you do locate tillable acreage, remember to reach out to your American Family Insurance agent.
 They’re experts at crafting an insurance policy that meets the demands of your leased land operation and will help you to cover everything to minimize losses and maximize profits.